sampulsar/stasharr/README.md

 ![image](https://github.com/user-attachments/assets/9804d74c-9c57-4046-85ec-6f6b182cf397)

 ## Usage

 - Navigate to a scene on [StashDB](https://stashdb.org/).
-- The script will automatically add a buttons titled "Add scene to Whisparr" under the scene header information and add icons on the scene cards.
+- The script will automatically add a buttons under the scene header information and add icons on the scene cards.
 - Click the buttons to add the scene to your Whisparr instance.
 You will receive a toast notification indicating the success or failure of the operation.

 ![image](https://github.com/user-attachments/assets/19c5e14d-8e86-41ef-b701-b6b8cd7e11e0)
 ![image](https://github.com/user-attachments/assets/6a0d105d-b903-43b2-85dd-5b5c4f7a8173)

 ## Troubleshooting